Subaru-PFS-GA/ga_pipeline/docs/4_execute.md

 ## 4.1 Initialize the environment

-A prerequisite to initializing the environment is a proper configuration.
-Please refer to Section 3 on how to configure the PFS GA Pipeline environment.
+In development mode, a prerequisite to initializing the environment is a proper configuration.
+Please refer to Section 3 on how to configure the PFS GA Pipeline development environment.

 From the repository root, source the init script: